-4.20.2 Long-term employee benefits
+4.19.2 Long-term employee benefits

-Employee entitlements to a vacation leave and additional leave are recognised when they accrue to employees.
+Employee entitlements to vacation leave and additional leave are recognised when they accrue to employees.
 A reserve is made for the estimated liability for the vacation leave and additional leave up to the balance sheet date.

-4.20.3 Benefits on account of employment relationship termination
+4.19.3 Benefits on account of work relationship termination

-The Group recognises benefits on account of employment relationship termination as a liability and expense when it has decided (in a provable manner) to:
+The Bank recognises benefits on account of work relationship termination as a liability and expense, only when the Bank is determined (and is able to prove it) to:

-- terminate the employment relationship with an employee or a group of employees before they reach the retirement age, or - provide benefits on account of employment relationship termination as a result of a proposal made by it, which encourage the employees to voluntarily terminate the employment relationship.
+- terminate the work relationship with an employee or a group of employees before they reach the retirement age, or - provide benefits on account of work relationship termination as a result of a proposal made by the Bank which encourage the employees to voluntarily terminate the work relationship.

-4.21 Provisions
+4.20 Provisions

-Provisions are liabilities with uncertainties as to the amount or timing of payments.
+Provisions are liabilities with uncertainties in the amount or timing of payments.

-The Group recognises provisions in the balance sheet, when:
+The Bank recognises provisions in the balance sheet, when: